Peter de Noronha: Humanist

 During World War II he served in the city's civil defence and later served in bridging the Hindu and Muslim communities during the Hindu-Muslim riots in the 1940s.

 During the great Kanpur floods in 1950, he was instrumental helping save the lives of many trapped people and offering medical aid to the injured.
 For this he was awarded a certificate of merit by the District Magistrate of Kanpur.

 He later donated an X-ray plant at the local Ursula Hospital for the poor and needy.

 He was married twice, the first wife Linda, was the daughter of a prominent socialist from Jabalpur associated with Subhas Chandra Bose.
-She bore him two children before she died.
-He remarried again to a woman named Florence, who bore him four children (including twins), the last child born when he was fifty-four.
+They had two children before she died.
+He remarried again to a woman named Florence, with whom he had four children (including twins); their last child born when he was fifty-four.

 Noronha wrote many books.
 Among them was The Pageant of Life (1964) in which a collection of this thoughts were penned.